cbtham/botsays/README.md

     _Opening the Knowledge Base page_

-1. Replace "hello" in the Answer column with "Welcome to the QnA Factbot!"
+1. Replace "hello" in the Answer column with "Welcome to Question Bot!"
 Then click **Save and retrain** to save the change.

     ![Updating a response](Images/qna-update-default-answer.png)